Hack into anyone's iPhone, a dream come true with this software!

 Before we start, it's very important to review the confidentiality and operational security issues that we have to respect when using Cellebrite Premium, not only ourselves in our own Cellebrite Advanced Services laboratories, but especially you in your own laboratories around the world.

 And the reason is that we want to make sure that widespread knowledge of these capabilities doesn't spread.
-And, if the bad guys find out how we get into a device, or that we're able to decrypt a particular encrypted messaging app, when they might move on to something much, much harder or impossible to overcome. don't want that.
+And, if the bad guys find out how we get into a device, or that we're able to decrypt a particular encrypted messaging app, then they might move on to something much, much harder or impossible to overcome.
+I don't want that.

 And at the end of the day, we don't really want techniques to be disclosed in court through discovery practices, or you know, ultimately in testimony, when you're sitting on the stand, producing all this evidence and discussing how you got into the phone.
 At the end of the day, you've extracted the data, it's the data that solves the crime.
 How you got in, let's try to keep that as quiet as possible.